Effective LQG-inspired dynamics of a thin shell and the fate of a collapsing star: The effective dynamics for the thin shell

+showing that the planckian upper bound of the volumetric energy density for continuous profiles here is respected in average.

 A few additional comments are in order.
 First, the bouncing radius of the thin shell in the marginally bound case is exactly the same as in the Oppenheimer-Snyder effective model \cite{Kelly:2020lec,Lewandowski:2022zce,Bobula:2023kbo,Fazzini:2023scu,Giesel:2023hys}.
 This implies, in particular, that the shell bounces in the non-trapped region of the effective vacuum spacetime and clearly moves toward the antitrapped region, as in the Oppenheimer-Snyder picture \cite{Lewandowski:2022zce,Bobula:2023kbo,Fazzini:2023scu,Giesel:2023hys}.
 This behavior is expected from the fact that the thin shell motion is timelike \cite{Fazzini:2025zrq}, but here it is explicitly verified.
 This result contrasts with other works in the literature \cite{Husain:2022gwp,Fazzini:2025hsf,Liu:2025fil,Sahlmann:2025fde}, where the thin shell is allowed to be outgoing within the black hole trapped region, leading to superluminal motion.
+On the other hand, the dynamics considered here is similar to that of a classical charged thin shell \cite{DeLaCruz1967}, in which the bounce is caused by the repulsive character of the Reissner–Nordström spacetime close to $r=0$.

 It is important to notice that the solution \eqref{solution} is expressed in the shell proper time, not in the exterior or interior PG times (even though such a transformation is possible).
 Therefore, even if the solution closely resembles the Oppenheimer-Snyder one in terms of the stellar radius, it actually differs: in the Oppenheimer-Snyder case, the time is the dust proper time, which coincides with the coordinate time of the interior written in PG (or equivalently LTB) coordinates \cite{Giesel:2023hys}, and with the exterior PG time until the bounce \cite{Fazzini:2023scu}.
 Here, $\tau$ is also the dust proper time, but it does not coincide with either the exterior or interior PG times; it is related to them via the first of \eqref{system}.